Kibirige Mayanja

 Given his humble background and the courage to challenge the present leadership, Mayanja inspired many Ugandans at all levels who were hitherto political spectators to stand up to the challenge.
 He brought several youths into his Justice Forum party.
 Two of these eloquent youths Asuman Basalirwa and Yususf Kiranda became guild presidents at Makerere University, under his party sponsorship.
 After 14 years of steering the young party, Kibirige stepped down, handing over the party leadership to the youthful Asuman Basalirwa in 2005.
 Before working for Makerere University, where he spent ten years as a Planner, he had worked with the Ministry of Education for twelve years.
 He is now the Chairman of Justice Forum (JEEMA), and a Consultant in the East African region under a private company called Alphabeta project consultants for which he is the Chief Executive Officer.

+Kibirige Quits JEEMA for NUP

+Kibirige in a dramatic political shift, the founding Chairperson of the Justice Forum(JEEMA) and a former presidential candidate in the 1996 and 2001 elections, officially ditched the party that he had built nearly for three decades ago.

+On 24th September 2025, Mayanja during the Robert Kyagulanyi Sentamus' post - nomination rally in Kampala announced that he had become a full member of the National Unity Platform (NUP).

+His declaration shocked many as he was also spotted seated close to Barbie Itungo, Kyagulanyis' wife which sparked speculations until he personally addressed the gathering.

+"Iam not leaving my Political Party JEEMA because i hate it, but because those we trusted to lead it forward have failed.
+For 30years, JEEMA has struggled without growth.
+As its founder, i pressed the exit button and chose to walk with NUP, where i see real hope for Change."
+Kibirige Said.

+however, he showed they had had private agreements with Robert Kyagulanyi Sentamu and openly revealed that the NUP leader had promised him the position of Prim eminister of the NUP government in future.

+"I believe if we work together, we shall reach the Uganda we want. i have no time to wait let me begin the journey today, he added.

+Mayanjas' move marks a vital political realignment ahead of the 2026 general elections which raises questions about JEEMAs' future.